05-Distribution and Confidence Intervals of Clementines

 3.4 Confidence interval of the mean

-The confidence interval of the mean tells us how precise a mean value was estimated from data.
-If the sample size is “large enough”, the distribution of the raw data does not necessarily need to be normal distributed, because then mean values tend to approximate a normal distribution due to the central limit theorem.
+The confidence interval (\(CI\)) of the mean tells us how precise a mean value was estimated from data.
+If the sample size is “large enough”, the distribution of the raw data does not necessarily need to be normal, because then mean values tend to approximate a normal distribution due to the central limit theorem.

 3.4.1 Confidence interval of the mean for the “box1” data

-• Calculate the confidence interval of the mean value of the “box1” data set,
+Task: Calculate the confidence interval of the mean value of the “box1” data set using the quantile function (qt) of the t-distribution2:

 Now indicate the confidence interval of the mean in the histogram.

-Null Hypothesis: Both samples have the same mean weight and variance.
+Null Hypothesis: Both samples have the same mean weight.

 Perform also the classical t-test (var.equal=TRUE) and the F-test (var.test).
 Calculate absolute and relative effect size (mean differences) and interpret the results of all 3 tests.